 Milestones 2.4.

 With our model essentially completed, our chief remaining challenges lies in generating reasonable strain designs.
-We have had some solver difficulties implementing the SimOptStrain strain design method across platforms but are currently working through these and expect to have a working algorithm soon.
-Once this is complete, we expect to be able to quickly generate new strain designs and test their energetic feasibility and expect to include these in the next report.
+We have had difficulties implementing the SimOptStrain strain design method and using Kbase gap-filling as a means for generating new designs. also with using the Kbase for gapfilling.
+We will continue to work with these platforms to try to quickly generate new strain designs and test their energetic feasibility.
+However, rather than relying solely on these tools, we will also be extending our manual efforts to identify and test promising candidate pathways to pair with methane oxidation.

 Milestone 3.3.